Why we need your gift

 All of our Museum collections have been Designated as being of national importance and they include Coalbrookdale ironwork and engines, machinery, porcelain, social history, industrial art, archives, tiles and architectural ceramics associated with the industries of the gorge.

 We run around 35 different educational workshops which schoolchildren, students, adults and families can all take part in.
 They range from brick-making and candle-dipping to making rockets and using CAD programs to create puzzles.
 We work with schools everyday to support their own teaching and bring learning alive for thousands of children.

-Legacies are a vital source of support for The Ironbridge Gorge Museum Trust as they contribute to stability.
-Last year, the Museum spent more than £5 million maintaining the large historic estate of buildings and monuments, improving the museum sites and running our education programmes for our visitors.
-Half of the Museum’s income comes from admissions, a further 18% from its trading activities such as our gift shops and the remainder must be found from donations, gifts in Wills, grants and trust fund income.
+Legacies are a vital source of support for The Ironbridge Gorge Museum Trust as they contribute to long term financial stability.
+Last year, the Museum spent more than £5 million maintaining the large historic estate of buildings and monuments, improving the museum sites and running our education programmes.
+Half of the Museum’s income comes from admissions, a further 18% from its trading activities such as our gift shops and the remainder must be found from donations, gifts in wills, grants and trust fund income.